SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

         `import torch` to confirm that everything is working.

 20. (Optional) In [M8 on Data version control](../s2_organisation_and_version_control/dvc.md) you learned about the framework `dvc` for version controlling data.
-A neutral question at this point would then be how to incorporate `dvc` into our docker image.
+A natural question at this point would then be how to incorporate `dvc` into our docker image.
 We need to do two things:

     * Make sure that `dvc` has all the correct files to pull data from our remote storage